-In the case in question, on receipt of instructions, the representative had opened a case file and obtained an internal reference number from her Head Office as well as the relevant European application number from the EPO.
-She had then written such details on the file and on the top of the English translation of the international application and passed the file to A.D. with the oral instruction to complete a EPO Form 1200 in accordance with the instructions received from the client and to attach the English translation of the PCT application.
+In the case in question, on receipt of instructions, the representative had, as in the previous two cases also before the Board, opened a case file and obtained an internal reference number from her Head Office as well as the relevant European application number from the EPO.
+She had then written such details on the file and on the top of the English translation of the international application and passed the file to A.D. with the oral instruction to complete a EPO Form 1200 in accordance with the instructions received from the client.
+The representative very fairly stated that for this case she could not remember whether she had given A.D. an instruction to attach the English translation of the PCT application as she had done in the two previous cases.